SonarSource/sonarqube/samples/README.txt

 === How to activate Checkstyle extensions

-Install the plugin "checkstyle-extensions" then search for the rule "Methods count"  in the administration console of Quality profiles.
+Install the plugin "checkstyle-extensions-plugin" then search for the rule "Methods count"  in the administration console of Quality profiles.

+=== How to activate PMD extensions

+Install the plugin "pmd-extensions-plugin" then search for the rules "MaximumMethodsCountCheck", "AvoidIfWithoutBrace" and "PreventUseOfEmptyClass"  in the administration console of Quality profiles.